paulwarren/nzde/dict/B/README.md

 n. part of a wool-press

-<b>4</b> v. to become bluffed, to get lost occas. constucted with <i>up</i> and perhaps affected by boxed up `coped up'.
+n. glory box

 v. put in a place of confinement for punishment

-<b>1</b> v.
-(Rural) [shepherding and mustering] to combine mobs of stock accidentally or by design.
+n.

 v.
 (Rural) to confine stock in a corner or small area where they could smother.

+n.

+v. to mix mobs of sheep accidentally; usu. in quasi-aj or quasi-av constr. be, get boxed (See box n.)

+v. to join or mix (either accidentally or for some purpose) mobs of sheep.

+n. a high-sided truck for carrying coal

+n. ?the opposing 25; ? the area in front of an opponent's goalposts; ? the `gap' not covered by the fullback.

 <b>1</b> n.
 (Rural) an accidental or purposeful mixing of stock from different groups.

+<b>1</b> v.
+(Rural) [shepherding and mustering] to combine mobs of stock accidentally or by design.

+<b>2</b> v. for driving (to a sale, etc)

+<b>2</b> v.

-v. to mix mobs of sheep accidentally; usu. in quasi-aj or quasi-av constr. be, get boxed (See box n.)
+<b>3</b> v. to mix mobs of sheep either accidentally or for a purpose, also box up.

-v. to join or mix (either accidentally or for some purpose) mobs of sheep.

 <b>4</b> v.
 > ca1953 Wellington paint dealer: You've got to box the paint well by pouring half of it off first.

-<b>2</b> v.

-<b>2</b> v. for driving (to a sale, etc)

-n.

-n. a high-sided truck for carrying coal

-n.

-n.

-n. glory box

-n. ?the opposing 25; ? the area in front of an opponent's goalposts; ? the `gap' not covered by the fullback.
+<b>4</b> v. to become bluffed, to get lost occas. constucted with <i>up</i> and perhaps affected by boxed up `coped up'.

 ## box drain